Quantum computations without definite causal structure: Introduction

+The quantum circuit model \cite{deu89,BernsteinVazirani,yao,aharonov} is one of the most popular models of quantum computation.
+In this model, information is encoded into a quantum state that evolves in time under a sequence of quantum gates.
+Part of the success of this model is due to its intuitive way of representing computation and to the fact that some of the best known quantum algorithms are formulated in the language of quantum circuits (see e.g. \cite{grover,simon,shor}).

-Quantum information processing, however, is not the ultimate physical model of computation that we can conceive in our quantum world.
-A computation always transforms an input into an output, but these do not have to be necessarily qubits: one can e.g. consider a computation where the input is a physical transformation provided as a black box, and the output is also a transformation, obtained from the input black box by means of suitable physical operations.
-This kind of ``higher-order'' quantum computation includes the basic quantum information processing as a special case and is potentially more powerful.
-Here we show that there are computations that are admissible in principle---i.e. their existence does not lead to any paradoxical or unphysical effect---and yet cannot be realized by a usual quantum circuit.
-In order to implement this new kind of computations one needs to change the rules of quantum circuits, also considering circuits where the geometry of the connections can be itself in a quantum superposition.}
+The processing of quantum states, however, is not the ultimate physical model of computation that can be conceived within the quantum framework.
+A computation transforms an input into an output, but these do not have to be necessarily quantum states: One can e.g. consider a computation where the input is a physical transformation provided as a black box, and the output is also a transformation, obtained from the input black box by means of suitable physical operations.
+Considering these computations is quite natural from the perspective of Church's notion of computation \cite{barend}, which allows one to compute functions of functions, rather than only functions of bits.
+This type of {\em higher-order quantum computation} is described mathematically by suitable linear maps, introduced in Refs. \cite{qca,epl} and systematically studied in Ref. \cite{comblong}.
+Clearly, higher-order quantum computation includes as a special case the processing of quantum states through time evolution.
+One may wonder whether the converse holds, that is, whether every possible computation on an input black boxes can be obtained by inserting them in a quantum circuit at definite time steps.